Trust breakdowns cause havoc in teams, families, and relationships.

 - Decide if a relationship is worthy of my time and energy

 I found the 4 components of trust by Charles Feltman very powerful.
 I now make better assessments in relationships.
-It helps me restart a stalled conversation.
+It helps me restart a stalled conversation and deal with trust breakdowns.
 All the definitions below are from his book The Thin Book of Trust (2009).

 This is the assessment that you are honest, that you say what you mean and mean what you say; you can be believed and taken seriously.